RhysPerkins/VoxelEditor/README.md

 - XML
 - XNA

-This repository provides a small sample of entire source code
+Please note that this repository only provides a small sample of the entire source code